VultureProject/vulture-doc/vultureOS/docs/services/listener.md

 ### REDIS listening mode specific parameters

-This listener relies on rsyslog / imhiredis, and has two modes of operation :
+This listener relies on rsyslog / imhiredis, and has three modes of operation :

 `Queue Mode, using push/pop` : The queue mode will LPOP or RPOP your message from a redis list.